iampoojaa/first_project/README.md

 # first_project
-A simple HTML doc with style sheet and javascript page.
+A simple HTML doc with style sheet and javascript file.